Best Insider Trading Trackers 2026: Full Comparison

 For most retail investors starting out with insider trading data, the recommended workflow is:

-- 1Discover with InsiderAct: Use the Signals page to see cluster buys and large purchases happening right now.
+- 1Discover with InsiderAct: Use the Signals page to see cluster buys and C-suite purchases happening right now.
 This requires no prior knowledge of Form 4 structure.

 - 2Screen deeper with OpenInsider: Once you identify an interesting signal, use OpenInsider to see the full insider history for that company — including older transactions and smaller purchases that did not hit the signal threshold.